 2017 marks the year when Ayreon releases another album.
 This time it’s called “The Source”.
 So, did “The Source” meet my expectations?

-It did not meet my expectations, this album passed my expectations.
+It did not only meet my expectations, this album passed my expectations.
 This is everything I wanted from Ayreon times two.
 “The Human Equation” is still better, but that album is absolute classic in my books and Ayreon was so close to topping “The Human Equation” with this album

 I have one small pet peeve when it comes to the albums.
 Albums that open up with very long songs.
 This is not the first time Ayreon album opens up with very long song.
 Same thing happened on 01011001, but when that opening song is not only one of the best songs of the album, but also one of the best songs of the year I am willing to ignore that pet peeve and completely enjoy the song.
 That’s right “The Day That The World Breaks Down” is still one of my favorite songs of this year so far.
 It has everything great prog song needs.
 Great instrumentation, amazing songwriting and even better vocal performances from all eleven singers.

 Every single singer did an amazing job on this album but I have to point out three of them who did the best job.
 First, let’s start with the best one.
 Floor Jansen.
 Honestly, I was always big fan of Floor Jansen.
 She is actually my favorite singer of all time and this album proved that.
 Her vocal performances on this album are amazing.
 Seriously, I have heard every single song where Floor Jansen sings and with full confidence I can say that this album has her best vocal performance of her whole career which says a lot about quality of this album.
 Just listen to her parts in the songs like “The Day That The World Breaks Down”, “Everybody Dies”.
 “Run Apocalypse Run” , “Condemned To Live” and especially “Planet Y is Alive”.
-I almost cried after hearing that part. and you will hear how good she sounds on this album
+I almost cried after hearing that part and you will hear how good she sounds on this album

 I love how in every album Arjen incorporates folk elements.
 That is the case with “The Source” too.
 Songs like “Sea Of Machines” “All That Was” and “Dream Dissolves” have very folk inspired atmosphere which is mainly created by flutes, guitars and violins.
 Two out of those 3 songs have something in common.
 They feature both Floor Jansen and Simone Simons.
 There is very big chemistry between two of them because they sound absolutely amazing when paired together.
-This is not the first time Floor and Simone sing together.
+This is not the first time Floor and Simone have sung together.
 On Epica’s 10 year anniversary show Simone and Floor performed together two times.

 That brings us to second singer I would like to talk about.
 Simone Simons.
 As I already mentioned there is something about her and Floor singing together.
 Every time they sound beautiful.
 Every single vocal part done by her on this album is perfect.
-She delivers her with right amount of emotion when it’s needed.
+She delivers her parts with right amount of emotion when it’s needed.
 Just listen to the song “Condemned To Live”.
 Most emotional part of the story where ten inhabitants of the planet Alpha are given the chance to continue their life on the another planet.
 Planet Y.

 “Everybody Dies” was second single from this album and it is absolutely amazing.
 In fact, if I was rating every single track this album has thirteen 5/5 songs in a row.
 From opening song to “The Source Will Flow”.
 Don’t get me wrong “The Source Will Flow” is really good too, but not as much as first thirteen songs.

 “Run Apocalypse Run” is another one standout track.
 It seems like on every Ayreon album Arjen includes at least one power metal song.
 That is the case with “The Source” and it kinda makes sense that all power metal singers are featured on this song(Tommy Karevik, Hansi Kursch,Tobias Sammet).
-I remember first time when I was listening to this album was in the local bus and this song came on, more precisely chorus of this song.
+I remember first time when I was listening to this album I was in the local bus and this song came on, more precisely chorus of this song.
 I screamed “YES” how much I liked it.
 Tobias Sammet did killer job on that chorus.
 His vocals on that chorus are exactly what that type of a sound needed.

 Next song is where story gets very emotional.
 At this part of the story almost everything on Planet Alpha is dead and there is only one ship that can transfer ten inhabitants to the Planet Y. I love how sound of this song perfectly matches the story.
 This is the case for whole album.
 This is the part where second chronicle is ended and we get into third chronicle which is called “The Transmigration”